 In the automotive world, there is always a middle ground.
 Whether you’re buying a new car, or looking for paint protection products, our industry is packed with multiple options to fit consumers growing needs or limited budgets.
-When it comes to protecting your car’s paint, a popular mid-level product is car paint sealant.
+When it comes to protecting your car’s paint, a popular mid-level product is a car paint sealant.

 Automotive paint sealants are mainly manufactured and sold by the same companies that produce car wax and polishes.
 They are often designed to provide a thin layer of protection that prohibits contaminants and UV rays to penetrate to the clear coat.